duckietown/duckietown-manual/src/10-setup/setup-devcontainer.md

 ::::{tab-item} macOS

-On macOS we will be installing [Orbstack](https://orbstack.dev/), a lightweight container runtime that supports Apple Silicon (M-series) Macs.
+On macOS, we will be installing [Orbstack](https://orbstack.dev/), a lightweight container runtime that supports Apple Silicon (M-series) Macs.

 ```{attention}
 If you have Docker Desktop installed, [uninstall it](https://docs.docker.com/desktop/uninstall/) and reboot.